 In some people, the upright row can lead to shoulder impingement.
 This is why it is considered a controversial exercise.
 Depending on one’s anatomy, the tendon of the supraspinatus muscle can repeatedly get pinched in the shoulder joint.
 This repeated pinching can lead to damage and injury.
 To reduce your risk of shoulder impingement, make sure that your grip is shoulder-width or wider; do not pull the bar up higher than chest level; keep close to the bar; and keep your torso upright, your chest out and your shoulders back.
 Making these adjustments will give your shoulder joint more room to move and allow for clearance of your tendon, which underlies the joint.

-If you experience pain while performing the Smith machine upright row, stop performing it.
+If you experience pain while performing the Smith machine wide-grip upright row, stop performing it.
 Learn more about the risks of upright rowing exercises in the Upright row concerns section of the barbell wide-grip upright row page.